rule

 Text 7

-Because the various elements mutually pervade one another, o best among men, does the speaker accordingly want to give a description enumerating their causes and resultant effects.
+Because the various [subtle and gross] elements mutually pervade one another, oh best among men, a speaker wants to give a fitting description with an enumeration of causes and consequences.

 Text 8